dojo4/drebs/README.md

 ## Installation & Setup
 1. Clone the repo or install the gem
-1. Create a configuration file.
-See example with: drebs test_config example_config
+1. Currently configuration is located at the top of the drebs bin.
+Add you ec2 key, etc.
 1. Add Crontab entry: 0 * * * * drebs

 ## Issues